 To make an application to carry out tree works you will need to complete an application form and submit it to the LPA.
 The form can either be submitted through the Planning Portal or directly to the

 LPA.
-You can find out more about TPOs in the Department for Communities and Local Government guide titled Protected trees: A guide to tree preservation procedures.
+You can find out more about TPOs in the Department for Communities and Local Government guide titled Protected trees: A guide to tree preservation procedures (withdrawn 7 March 2014) and it’s replacement The National Planning Policy Framework and relevant planning practice guidance document with particular reference to Tree Preservation Orders and trees in conservation areas.
 You might also find it helpful to seek the advice of a tree surgeon prior to making an application.
 A directory of Arboricultural Association Approved Contractors can be found here.

 Normal TPO procedures apply if a tree in a conservation area is already protected by a TPO.
 But if a tree in a conservation area is not covered by a TPO, you have to give written notice to the LPA (by letter, email or on the LPA’s form) of any proposed work, describing what you want to do, at least six weeks before the work starts.
 This is called a ‘section 211 notice’ and it gives the LPA an opportunity to consider protecting the tree with a TPO.

 You do not need to give notice of work on a tree in a conservation area less than 7.5 centimetres in diameter, measured 1.5 metres above the ground (or 10 centimetres if thinning to help the growth of other trees).